Kate A. Shaw

-Kate Shaw is a professor of law at the Yeshiva University Benjamin N. Cardozo School of Law, a Supreme Court contributor for ABC News, and co-host of the podcast Strict Scrutiny.
+Katherine Ann Shaw is a professor of law at the University of Pennsylvania Law School, a Supreme Court contributor for ABC News, and co-host of the podcast Strict Scrutiny.

 Education

-Shaw earned her Bachelor of Arts magna cum laude from Brown University where she majored in religious and gender studies.
-She then earned her Juris Doctor magna cum laude and Order of the Coif from Northwestern University Pritzker School of Law, where she was Editor-in-Chief of the Northwestern University Law Review and won the John Paul Stevens Award while there.
+Shaw graduated from Brown University in 2001 with a Bachelor of Arts in religious studies and gender studies.
+She then went on to Northwestern University School of Law, graduating first in her class in 2006 with a Juris Doctor magna cum laude and Order of the Coif.
+She was editor-in-chief of the Northwestern University Law Review and won the John Paul Stevens Award at Northwestern.

 Career

-After graduating in 2006 from Northwestern University Pritzker School of Law, Shaw clerked for Judge Richard A. Posner in the U.S. Court of Appeals for the Seventh Circuit and then for U.S. Supreme Court to Justice John Paul Stevens.
-From 2009 to 2011, Shaw worked at the White House Counsel’s Office during the Obama Administration.
-Shaw has been a member of the Cardozo School of Law faculty since 2011, where she teaches Administrative Law, Constitutional Law, and courses on the Supreme Court, legislation, antitrust, and gender and reproductive rights.
+After graduating from law school in 2006, Shaw clerked for Judge Richard A. Posner in the U.S. Court of Appeals for the Seventh Circuit and then for U.S. Supreme Court Justice John Paul Stevens.
+From 2009 to 2011, Shaw worked at the White House Counsel's Office during the Obama administration.
+Shaw was a member of the Benjamin N. Cardozo School of Law faculty from 2011 to 2023, where she taught Administrative Law, Constitutional Law, and courses on the Supreme Court, legislation, antitrust, and gender and reproductive rights.
+She joined the University of Pennsylvania Law School in January 2024.
 She is a member of the Administrative Conference of the United States (ACUS) and the National Task Force on Election Crises.

 Media commentary

 Professor Shaw has worked for ABC News as an analyst of the Supreme Court since 2015.
 Her legal and political commentary has also appeared in publications including the New York Times, The Atlantic, and the Washington Post.
 Shaw has commented on shifts in American jurisprudence, political machinations in Washington and national security, and Supreme Court affairs.
 In an interview by New York Times podcast correspondent Ezra Klein in July 2022, Shaw explained the historical rightward shift in jurisprudence and conservative political strategies that led to the current ultraconservative Supreme Court.

-During the Trump administration, Shaw commented on various forms of legal jeopardy faced by the then-President: legal challenges to president's substantive policy initiatives (e.g., DACA, the Muslim travel ban, and environmental policy changes); investigations into members of the cabinet and White House staff; and Trump's personal legal exposure, in a podcast interview.
+During the first Trump administration, Shaw commented on various forms of legal jeopardy faced by the then-President: legal challenges to president's substantive policy initiatives (e.g., DACA, the Muslim travel ban, and environmental policy changes); investigations into members of the cabinet and White House staff; and Trump's personal legal exposure, in a podcast interview.
 She also wrote about the dangers of Trump's political speech leading up to the 2020 election, and about the causes of the January 6th riots.

 Shaw has co-hosted the podcast Strict Scrutiny, along with fellow legal academics Leah Litman and Melissa Murray, since 2019.
 The podcast analyzes and critiques recent Supreme Court cases, providing historical context and political commentary on the likely impacts of the Court's decisions.
 In 2022, the podcast joined the Crooked Media network.